Sales Tax Calculator

 The two crucial implications of the difference between retail sales tax and VAT is that retail sales tax is more straightforward and applied on a lower scale of goods and services, therefore it demands lower administrative cost charged on the authorities.
 However, it also means that the tax burden might be more palpable for the ultimate consumer.
 Moreover, as you will see in the following, the high diversity of sales tax structures over U.S. states can hurt the economy through distorting consumption and investment.

 History of the sales tax

-The use of sales taxes appeared in the U.S in 1821; however, these early taxes were not broad-based.
+The use of sales taxes appeared in the U.S in 1821; however, these early taxes were not wide-ranging.
 The modern retail sales tax emerged during the Great Depression as a response for a massive fall in state revenues.
 It became the central pillar of state fiscal system through the second half of 20th century.
 At the moment, 5 of the 50 US states are without a sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.

 How to calculate sales tax with our online sales tax calculator

 - Find out the sales tax rate.
 In our example, let us make it

 - Find out the net price of a product.
 Let's use

 - Multiply your net price by 4%, so by

 0.04, to find out the tax amount: